ClojureBridgeLondon/workshop-content-gitbook/development-tools/editor-guides/setup.md

 **don't wrap lines**

-Dont wrap a line of text around if they are to long for the screen:
+Don't wrap a line of text around if they are to long for the screen:

 > `[:editor :lt.objs.editor/no-wrap]`